07947613070

 Smiling bride entering wedding ceremony whilst guests look on at Old Marylebone Town Hall

-A smiling bridesmaid enters the Westminster Room as guests watch on.
-You can see the bride, Helen, waiting in the corridor behind.
+A beaming bridesmaid enters Old Marylebone Town Hall’s largest wedding space, the Westminster Room.
+As the guests watch, the bride, Helen, waits in the corridor behind.

 A wedding couple enter the Knightsbridge Room for their wedding at Old Marylebone Town Hall

 The couples’ entrance: These days, couples frequently enter the room together.
-There are no hard and fast rules on approaching your day, so do whatever suits you, and I’ll try to capture it all!
+There are no hard and fast rules for approaching your day, so do whatever suits you, and I’ll photograph it all!

-Happily, there are no restrictions on the wedding photographer at Old Marylebone Town Hall.
-Even in the smallest room, I am given free movement, but I still try to remain discrete to not distract you.
+Happily, the wedding photographer at Old Marylebone Town Hall is not restricted.
+Even in the smallest rooms, I am given free movement, but I try to remain discrete and not distract you or your registrars.

-Couples are usually so engaged with the registrar and trying to ensure they get everything right that they don’t often notice me.
-They always say how quickly it goes, so my advice is to savour every moment and rest assured that I am capturing it all to help you remember in the years to come.
+Couples are usually so engaged with the registrar and concentrating on getting everything right that they don’t often notice me.
+They always say how quickly it goes, so my advice is to savour every moment and be assured that I am recording it all for you to look back on in the years to come.

 I try to shoot from all angles for a good variety of images.
 Below, I include a series of photographs that demonstrate this: